Stop Wasting Budget on the Wrong Meta Ads Objectives

 Meta ads objectives explained

-Meta campaign objectives and Meta performance goals.
+Meta ads objectives fall into two groups: Meta campaign objectives and Meta performance goals.

 But before you step into the Meta ad account, you have to define your business objective.
 What do you actually want to achieve as a business by running Meta ads?
 The answer to that question should always be revenue-related.